 What if I need to work in a lab/studio or need to access a building in the evening hours?
 Where can I park?

-Graduate commuter students will be eligible to park in Zone 2, Zone 3, or the low cost ParkSmart option, Zone 5-W permit (West Campus).
+Graduate commuter students are eligible to park in Zone 2, Zone 3, or the low cost ParkSmart option to park at West Campus.

 Why do grad students have multiple zone options?